Scottish Horse archives

 From Egypt the 13th Black Watch and the 10th Camerons moved to Salonika and fought there until June 1918.

-Our Scottish Horse virtual tour is now live.
+Our Scottish Horse virtual museum is now live.
 Have a look at some of our favourite items from the collection below:

 The 13th Black Watch moved to France and took part in the final advance in late 1918.
 The 2ND Brigade stayed in England, moving later to Fife and, in 1918, to Ireland.
 After the War the Scottish Horse reformed as a Territorial Army cavalry unit based in Dunkeld with squadrons in Aberdeen and in Perthshire.